-Knee replacement surgery is big business in the U.S., with approximately 700,000 of the procedures currently being done each year, according to UpToDate.
-As technology improves, manufacturers are designing knee replacement devices to suit younger and more mobile patients.
+Total knee replacement surgery is big business in the U.S., with approximately 700,000 of the procedures currently being done each year, according to UpToDate.
+As technology improves, medical device manufacturers are designing knee implants to suit younger and more mobile patients.
 While these operations can change lives, they can also result in a number of debilitating health complications.

-Free Confidential Lawsuit Evaluation: If you or a loved one had complications following knee replacement surgery, you should contact our law firm immediately.
-You may be entitled to compensation by filing a suit and our lawyers can help.
+Free Confidential Knee Replacement Lawsuit Evaluation: If you or a loved one was injured by a defective knee implant, you should contact our law firm immediately.
+You may be entitled to compensation by filing a suit and our medical devices lawyers can help.

 Knee Implant Failure Symptoms

-Signs and symptoms indicating that a knee replacement device has failed, or is preparing to fail, may include:
+Signs and symptoms of a failed knee replacement may include:

 - Severe pain